Patrick Brough

-Patrick John Brough (born 20 February 1996) is an English footballer who plays for Barrow.
+Patrick John Brough (born 20 February 1996) is an English footballer who plays as a defender for EFL League Two side Tranmere Rovers.

 Career

 Carlisle United

 Brough began his career with Carlisle United and made his professional debut in a 3–3 draw (4-3 win on penalties) against Blackburn Rovers on 7 August 2013 in the Football League Cup.

 Loans

 In January 2016 he joined Lincoln City on loan.

 In November 2016 he again went out on loan, this time to Salford City.

 Morecambe

 On 29 June 2017, Morecambe signed Brough on a free transfer following his release by Carlisle.

 He was released by Morecambe at the end of the 2017–18 season.

 Falkirk

 Brough signed a one-year contract with Scottish Championship club Falkirk in May 2018, effective from 1 July.

 Barrow

 Brough joined Barrow on 17 June 2019.
 He formed part of the team that won the National League in 2020, gaining promotion to League Two.

+He was offered a new contract at the end of the 2022–23 season.